alexisflesch/texamator/README.md

 You need the following to run this programm :
 - latex
-- dvipng
-- python-qt4
+- python3-pyqt4

-If you want to use okular inside the application (recommended) to preview your dvi/ps/pdf, you also need to install :
-- python-kde4
+- python3-poppler-qt5

-To launch the programm you can double-click on the file "TeXamator.py" or open a shell, hop to the directory and type in "python TeXamator.py".
-This last method is preferred because it will let you see LaTeX running in the background.
+To launch the programm you can double-click on the file "texamator.py" or open a shell, hop to the directory and type "python texamator.py".
+This last method is preferred because it will let you see LaTeX running in the background and catch errors.

 ------------------------------- Credits -----------------------------------------------